 You may report anonymously if you choose, but you are encouraged to give your name.
 This makes it possible for the CPS worker to contact you later if additional information is needed.
 Providing your name will also enable the CPS worker to inform you of the outcome of the investigation.
+The identity of all reporters is kept confidential.

-What If School Policy Requires Me to Report to the Principal or a Counselor?
+What If Policy Requires Me to Report to my Supervisor?

 The law is clear.
-As a school teacher or other school personnel, you are required to report suspected cases of child abuse and neglect to the local Child Protective Services (CPS) or the Child Abuse and Neglect Hotline and to area law enforcement, or cause a report to be made [WV Code 49-6A-2; 49-6A-5].
-Simply reporting it to the school office, supervisor or principal is not enough.
-Your supervisor or principal may supplement the report or cause an additional report to be made.
+As an early childhood provider, you are required to report suspected cases of child abuse and neglect to the 7YblfU]nYX =bHJY < ch]bYUh%, \$\$!') &!) % and to area law YbZcfWa Yblž (X J '7cXY(-!5!&'(-!5!)
+Q)

+Simply reporting it to your supervisor or director is not enough.
+Your supervisor may supplement the report, or cause an additional report to be made.

-All school employees fall under the same reporting law.
+All early childhood providers fall under the same reporting law.
 All must report their suspicions of child abuse and neglect.